'QAnon Shaman' Jacob Chansley sentenced to 41 months in prison for role in US Capitol riot – KION546

 For more than 30 minutes, Chansley spoke to Lamberth about the impact jail has had on him, and the guilt he feels for breaking the law.

-He said he was wrong to enter the Capitol on January 6, and that he is not an insurrectionist or domestic terrorist.
+He said he was wrong to enter the Capitol on January 6, and that he is not an insurrectionist or domestic terrorist, but rather a “good man who broke the law.”

 His sprawling speech held the attention of the judge, as Chansley quoted Supreme Court Justice Clarence Thomas and “The Shawshank Redemption,” and described wanting to live his life like Jesus Christ and Gandhi.